-The windshield wipers will operate a couple of times after the washer squirts.
+If the windshield wipers are off, they will operate a couple of times after the washer squirts.

 For instructions on adding washer fluid, see "Adding washer fluid" in Chapter 7-3.

 In freezing weather, warm the windshield with the defroster before using the washer.
 This will help prevent the washer fluid from freezing on your windshield, which can block your vision.